 What’s new with SMART-map?

 Regulators and funders are placing ever greater emphasis on RRI.
 Innovators may soon be expected to prove that they have addressed issues such as social impact or open data in their processes.
-SMART-map will design and test tools to help companies do that in a smooth and efficient way, and to make sure that citizens have their say on the development of new technologies.
+SMART-map designed and tested tools to help companies do that in a smooth and efficient way, and to make sure that citizens have their say on the development of new technologies.

-SMART-map will aim at producing a concrete tool, something that innovators can actually include in their industrial processes.
-The challenge, as well as the ambition, will be to understand and meet the industries urgencies and pressures.
-The project takes into considerations the problems innovators have to face in their daily life.
-It will consider that start-ups, spin-off and young industries often lack resources and structures to be dedicated to RRI issues.
+SMART-map aimed at producing a concrete tool, something that innovators can actually include in their industrial processes.
+The challenge, as well as the ambition, was to understand and meet the industries urgencies and pressures.
+The project took into considerations the problems innovators have to face in their daily life.
+It considered that start-ups, spin-off and young industries often lack resources and structures to be dedicated to RRI issues.
 On the other hand, bigger industries already have Corporate Social Responsibility departments but the workforce might not immediately see the benefits of including the RRI approach in their daily activities.

-SMART-map aims at giving voice to all the issues form different actors, from industry and form society.
+SMART-map aimed at giving voice to all the issues form different actors, from industry and form society.
 The project developed a new format to encourage the debate among the different stakeholders, the so-called “Industrial Dialogue”.
 Innovators, as well as civil society organisations and lay people, were invited to participate in the Industrial Dialogues Events, in order to collect as many different perspectives and practical recommendations as possible.

 What is a SMART Map?

 A SMART Map is a tool meant for industries to reach and engage the right actors of society.

-The end goal of the project will be the production of a blueprint.
-Innovators will thus be provided with a set of concrete indicators to be easily implemented in existing practices.
-This tool will contribute to making innovation processes more useful and more accepted by society.
+The end goal of the project was the production of a blueprint.
+Innovators will thus be provided with a set of concrete indicators to be implemented in existing practices.
+These tools will contribute to making innovation processes more useful and more accepted by society.